 These films vary in quality, but because of its cast and sordid situations, Three on a Match is one of the most interesting B-movies made by the studio.
 It’s also influential.
 There are a couple of shots that director Roman Polanski “borrowed” for his 1970s thriller The Tenant (if you’ve seen both films you’ll know what I’m talking about).

 The busy storyline moves at a brisk pace.
 We go from vignette to vignette at an almost exhausting speed.
 Also, the frank treatment of drugs and underworld activities is still interesting.
-The film’s biggest problem is that Davis’s segments are dull in comparison with the rest of the film — they don’t add anything to the whole.
+The film’s biggest problem is that Davis’s segments are dull — they don’t add anything to the whole.

 The cast is a combination of established actors and people on the verge of stardom.
 Blondell is sassy as the ex-con with a heart-of-gold.
 Dvroak is a revelation as the socialite-turned-dope-fiend.
 Edward Arnold (Come and Get it) and Humphrey Bogart (Casablanca) are very nasty gangsters.
 In a rare sensitive role, Williams is casted as a respected attorney.
 They are all terrific.